oopnet/oopnet/docs/userguide.graphs.rst

 .. warning::
     :class:`networkx.Graph` and :class:`networkx.DiGraph` do not support multiple connections between two vertices!
-    This means, that if you have several pipes in parallel connecting two junctions, only one of those pipes will be kept in graph!
+    This means, that if you have several pipes in parallel connecting two junctions, only one of those pipes will be kept in graph.
 If you want to keep all connections, use :class:`networkx.MultiGraph` or :class:`networkx.MultiDiGraph` instead.

 To convert a network into a graph object, use one of the factory classes available: